Modern 55 Square Metre Boat

 Full headroom in open hatch

 To answer the commonly asked comfort question straight away: There is full standing height in the open sliding hatch, otherwise stoop height below the cabin roof.
 Onboard toilet and galley yes, four berths plus two in the saloon, plus an inboard engine.
 Whatever is possible on a 15 m file with a width of 2 ½ m and is really needed on board.
-You push the 5 tons from the berth, turn her into the wind and start heading towards your sailing nirvana.
-There is room for wine or a beer in the bilge, a comfortable double bed under the skylight in the front and, of course, a cooker for the morning coffee.
+You push the 5 tons from the berth, turn her into the wind, and start heading towards your sailing nirvana.
+There is room for wine or a beer in the bilge, a comfortable double bed under the skylight in the front, and, of course, a stove for the morning coffee.
 Sanitary needs are taken care of in the clubhouse or in the water around the berth, somewhere in the beautiful Swedish skerries.

 First new 55 sqm boat since 1934